Abstract-Systems-LLC/abstract-systems-llc.github.io/README.md

 # Absys Website

-This is the official repository for the Absys company website.
-Absys creates technology solutions for the open source community and businesses alike.
+This is the official repository for the Absys, or Abstract Systems company website.

 ## Features